The Hidden Costs of In-House IT vs Outsourcing to an MSP

 4. Built-in Backup and Security

-Cyber threats are getting smarter.
-A good MSP will include strong cybersecurity tools in your service plan.
-That might cover firewall management, antivirus protection, endpoint security, encryption, and regular audits.
+Cyber threats are getting smarter, and the financial stakes are real.
+IBM’s Cost of a Data Breach Report put the global average breach at $4.88 million in 2024 (IBM, 2024).
+A good MSP includes strong cybersecurity tools in your service plan, which might cover firewall management, antivirus protection, endpoint security, encryption, and regular audits.

 5. Scalable Service